Code-Institute-Submissions/nassetti-maranello_AprResub/README.md

 * CSS
     * Scroll-Snapping
         * Error: Scroll-Snapping could not be used with a track pad but worked with a mouse and keyboard arrows.
         * Solution: Appeared to be an issue with Firefox.
 Tested on Safari and Chrome and worked as desired.
-As a safety measure, added a conventional site without scroll-snap and recommended utilisation of keyboard arrows.
+As a safety measure, added a conventional site without scroll-snap and recommended utilisation of keyboard arrows for guided site.
+    * Hamburger Menu Delay
+        * Error: The nav menu that would pop up during the expansion of the hamburger menu would appear before the background occupied the full-screen.
+        * Solution: nav and nav-items given transparent backgrounds.

 ## References
 [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)